dimitri/pgloader/README.md

 			   --asdf-tree ~/quicklisp/dists   \
 			   --load-system pgloader          \
 			   --entry pgloader:main           \
+			   --dynamic-space-size 4096       \
 			   --output pgloader.exe

+You can also use the option `--compress-core` if your platform supports it, so has to reduce the size of the generated binary.

 When you're a Common Lisp developper or otherwise already using Quicklisp with some *local-projects* and a local source registry setup for *asdf*, use